krystianity/node-bitstamp/README.md

 * takes care of signature and nonce automatically
 * takes care of max. request quotas automatically (prevents bans)
 * install via `npm i node-bitstamp` or `yarn add node-bitstamp`

-## Donate

-* If this client helped you, feel free to buy me a :beer:
-* BTC: `3FX5SGcizKVwsezqFRbDVgQ7UhGwx6XArU`
-* ETH: `0x54e0a18386eb7831de38a438cd3fc0162e5d33e6`
-* LTC: `MUJgac5DYntbvjH7zLAjjjm3z9QgPfVLgH`
-* Donations are much appreciated.
-* If you dont want to give away money, starring the project is also a way of saying thank you :)

 ## Example